-A swell-consolidation test conducted on a sample of the natural clays indicates the materials tested exhibited a low to moderate swell potential when wetted under a constant load.
+A swell-consolidation test conducted on a samples of the natural clays indicates the materials tested exhibited a moderate degree of consolidation under initial loading (1,000 psf) and then a low swell potential when wetted under a constant load.
 The swell-consolidation test results are presented in Figure #4, and all of the other laboratory test results are summarized in the attached Table 1.

-Groundwater was not encountered in the test pit at the time of excavation.
-It should be noted that the groundwater conditions at the site can be expected to fluctuate with changes in precipitation and runoff.
+Seasonal subsurface runoff/groundwater was encountered at 2 feet in the test pit at the time of excavation.
+It should be noted that the groundwater conditions at the site can be expected to fluctuate with changes in precipitation and runoff and the flows in the drainage swale.